Alerts

 Vehicle functionality depending on the TPMS ECU may be limited or unavailable.

-The switch may not function or may not function as expected.
+Vehicle functions that depend on the EPAS3P may be unavailable or may not function as expected.

 One or more of the messages the vehicle controller receives periodically from the right vehicle controller (VCRIGHT) is not received over the interprocessor controller area network (IPC), indicating the VCRIGHT may be unavailable (MIA).